 5. Work addiction

-Work addiction, otherwise known as workaholism, is a behavioral addiction characterized by an obsessive preoccupation with work, often to the detriment of one’s health, relationships, and overall well-being.
+Work addiction, or workaholism, is a behavioral addiction marked by an obsessive preoccupation with work at the expense of health, relationships and overall well-being.

 While treatment facilities or rehabs specifically for work addiction are not as prevalent as centers for substance addictions, specialized programs and therapists trained in treating behavioral addictions like work addiction are available.